A History of the Whoniverse

 About 10 years before The Scales of Injustice page 89 (chapter 3 page 4).

 SHORT TRIPS AND SIDE STEPS: GONE TOO SOON

 The sixth Doctor plays with the Beatles in Hamburg, replacing guitarist Stuart Sutcliffe.

 A Dalek from the future crash-lands on the Ascension Islands, Earth.
-It burns in its crater for 3 days before anybody gets near it.
+It burnt in its crater for 3 days before anybody else get near it.

 Elizabeth Shaw decides to study Medicine rather than Physics when she goes to Cambridge.

 Mentioned in The Devil Goblins from Neptune page 151.
 I assume this is when she was 18.

 In Vampire Science (page 25), he is 5 years younger than Carolyn.

 Yuri Gagarin officially becomes the first man in space.